google/EarlGrey/docs/install-and-run.md

 # Install and run

-This document shows you how to install EarlGrey and then how to set up and run your first test.M
+This document shows you how to install EarlGrey and then how to set up and run your first test.

 ## Install EarlGrey

 You can add EarlGrey to Xcode projects in three ways: using [CocoaPods](#cocoapods-installation), [Carthage](#carthage-installation) or [Manually](#github-installation) through the Xcode Project.

-For EarlGrey, we highly recommend [CocoaPods](http://cocoapods.org/pods/EarlGrey) as the best way to get started.
+For EarlGrey, we highly recommend [CocoaPods](#cocoapods-installation) as the best way to get started.

 ### CocoaPods installation